Successful Memorial Day Fundraiser Launches VICF

-More than 100 people turned out to support the Memorial Day Weekend Fundraiser for the Immortal Cinema Veterans Foundation featuring an exhibit of German photographer, Johannes Müller’s photographs of U. S. Army Soldiers in Afghanistan, “Signs of Hope--Travels to Afghanistan” on Sunday, May 24th, at Exact Science Gallery, 7565 Melrose Avenue, Los Angeles, CA.
+More than 100 people turned out to support the Memorial Day Weekend Fundraiser for the Veterans in Cinema Foundation featuring an exhibit of German photographer, Johannes Müller’s photographs of U. S. Army Soldiers in Afghanistan, “Signs of Hope--Travels to Afghanistan” on Sunday, May 24th, at Exact Science Gallery, 7565 Melrose Avenue, Los Angeles, CA.

-The focus of the evening was not only to honor U. S. veterans of the Afghanistan War on Memorial Day with an exhibit of Müller’s work, but also to raise awareness about and to fund the work of the Immortal Cinema Veterans Foundation, Inc. (ICVF)--a new charity dedicated to providing paid positions for U.S. Military Veterans in the entertainment industry.
-The event welcomed veterans, supporters of veterans, and entertainment industry professionals in an atmosphere of purposeful networking to help ICVF help veterans.
+The focus of the evening was not only to honor U. S. veterans of the Afghanistan War on Memorial Day with an exhibit of Müller’s work, but also to raise awareness about and to fund the work of the VICF--a new charity dedicated to providing paid positions for U.S. Military Veterans in the entertainment industry.
+The event welcomed veterans, supporters of veterans, and entertainment industry professionals in an atmosphere of purposeful networking to help VICF help veterans.

 The photographer, Johannes Müller, was present to discuss his photos and how he deployed with soldiers of the U. S. Army to combat zones in Afghanistan to capture these images.
 Muller signed photographs purchased to benefit ICVF.

-Noah Berlow and Aaron Baldon, co-founders of Immortal Cinema Veterans Foundation, Inc., were on hand to explain the work of ICVF.
+Noah Berlow and Aaron Baldon, co-founders of Veterans in Cinema Foundation were on hand to explain the work of VICF.

-All proceeds from admission, Donation Bar and signed photography purchases went directly to support the work of ICVF and pay veterans to work on ICVF projects in the film and entertainment industry.
-Organizers were pleased with such a successful launch of ICVF.
+All proceeds from admission, Donation Bar and signed photography purchases went directly to support the work of VICF and pay veterans to work on VICF projects in the film and entertainment industry.
+Organizers were pleased with such a successful launch of VICF.